 Growing up in the middle of Brooklyn, surrounded by concrete, graffiti had a profound impact on me.
 The intense color and movement presented a striking contrast with the surrounding environment and ultimately inspired me to pursue a career in art and design.

-After graduating from Parsons School of Design, I started a career as a freelance illustrator and designer, working for clients including Apple, IBM, the Washington Post and many others.
+After scribbling in notebooks for years, along with the occasional illegal foray into train tracks and tunnels, I pursued a formal art education at Parsons School of Design.
+After graduation, I began working as a freelance illustrator for clients including Apple, the Washington Post and many others.

-Also, during the past four years, I've been pursuing oil painting as a secondary career.
+Recently, I've been seriously pursuing oil painting.
 I started off with a series of cityscapes and urban moments, and am now working on a series called “Reclaim” which imagines animals triumphantly reclaiming the ruins of human civilization.
+It’s both a warning about the risks of environmental degradation and an acknowledgement that the world would (and may) go on just fine without us.

 I reside in Boerum Hill, Brooklyn, and in my free time I seek dance parties, bike throughout the city, and photograph my travels.